Acanguven/Streamilla/README.md

 *This is not a valid Milla usage, please see usage details below*

-Whenever user provides a html to milla, milla converts it to stream friendly format at flushes to user asynchronously.
+Whenever user provides a html to milla, milla converts it to stream friendly format amd flushes to user asynchronously.

 Lets assume that our header service responds in 300 ms and product service in 140ms.